Scopeuk/3dPrintingNotes/src/linuxForKlipperUsers.md

 	`ls /home` lists the /home directory the command  is `ls` again but this time we also have a parameter `/home`
 	Many commands will take a path or file as a parameter to instruct the command which item to work from, parameters can also modify command behaviour
 	`ls -l` the command is `ls` but we give an argument `-l` in this case ls will list extra details
-	`ls /dev/serial/by-id/*` This is a fairly common command during initial setup for a klipper machine, the command is `ls` and the parameter is `/dev/serial/by-id/*`. `/dev/serial/by-id/*` is a special directory on the linux file system which contains a file for each serial device connected with a name reflecting what the operating system calls it see [Block Devices] (#Block Devices)
+	`ls /dev/serial/by-id/*` This is a fairly common command during initial setup for a klipper machine, the command is `ls` and the parameter is `/dev/serial/by-id/*`. `/dev/serial/by-id/*` is a special directory on the linux file system which contains a file for each serial device connected with a name reflecting what the operating system calls it see [Block Devices](#block-devices)
 - Parameters may also be refered to arguments or switches.
 Switch is normally used for parameters of the form -x or --help which change the command behaviour

 ## Escaping a Running command